By chance, in

 excerpt above gives strong hints as to what

-taken from Dawson's own combat journal titled
+taken from Dawson's personal combat journal titled

 From Omaha Beach to Dawson's Ridge.

-be aware that Col. Cole C. Kingseed was the
+Col. Cole C. Kingseed was the

 co-author of this book.
 Dawson's combat